DanielaJ12/supplyCompany-php-project/README.md

 # This is a project for supplying with products a company.
-# The source code in the
+# The source code is in the master branch.